Here is some basic information about choosing electric power systems for model aircraft.

 Many others copied the design, and the brushless outrunner became the sport flier’s choice for electric powered aircraft.

-Because the outrunner style of motor, even in the smaller diameters, made it possible to get more magnetic poles and turns on the stator, and so reduce the Kv of the motor.
+The outrunner style of motor, even in the smaller diameters, makes it possible to get more magnetic poles in the rotor (or "can") and more turns on the stator, and so reduce the Kv of the motor.

-By reducing the Kv it became possible to turn a larger prop and so produce large amounts of thrust on relatively low voltage.
+By reducing the Kv it became possible to turn a larger prop and so produce large amounts of thrust (torque).

 What is Kv.

 The value is used for comparison purposes, rather than an absolute performance figure.
-For instance; for the average sport flier aircraft a Kv of 1000 is usual, but variations of...Continue Reading
+For instance; for the average sport flier aircraft a Kv of...Continue Reading

 Mesa AZ, it's a dry heat!